xiaoyuanpigo/Ti-Lin-Hybrid-Lin/README.md

 # (CVPR 2025)Tightening Robustness Verification of MaxPool-based Neural Networks via Minimizing the Over-Approximation Zone
 ## Setup Instructions

 We propose Ti-Lin, a neuron-wise tightest linear relaxation technique for MaxPool.
-Ti-Lin, in certain cases, outperforms  MaxLin(https://github.com/xiaoyuanpigo/maxlin), which is a partiall block-wise tightest technique.
-Based on this, we introduce Hybrid-Lin, which combines the strengths of both  MaxLin and  Ti-Lin.
-Experimental results demonstrate that Hybrid-Lin generally performs better than MaxLin.
-Therefore, for more precise robustness verification results, we recommend using Hybrid-Lin, which we have implemented in Alpha-Beta-CROWN (https://github.com/Verified-Intelligence/alpha-beta-CROWN).
+When the activation layer preceding MaxPool is ReLU and the linear relaxation is precise, Ti-Lin achieves block-wise tightest relaxation.
+Based on this, in the Appendix of our paper, we introduce Hybrid-Lin, which leverages the strengths of both MaxLin and Ti-Lin.
+Our experimental results demonstrate that Hybrid-Lin generally outperforms MaxLin, providing more precise robustness verification results.
+We have implemented Hybrid-Lin in Alpha-Beta-CROWN (https://github.com/Verified-Intelligence/alpha-beta-CROWN) and recommend its use for tighter verification bounds.

 ## Run Certification